-iTunes Running Slow?
-How to Well Fix It
+iTunes Is Running Slow?
+3 Ways to Fix It!

-- click clear all iTunes generated cache, cookies, logs, corrupt files, temp files, and other junk quickly
+- One slight tap to clear all iTunes generated cache, cookies, logs, corrupt files, temp files, and other junk quickly

 - Also remove used iTunes and iOS update files selectively, or all at once